w00lf/coursera_get_clean_data_cource_proj/CODEBOOK.md

 | Y | 3-axial raw signal denotes Y axis |
 | Z | 3-axial raw signal denotes Z axis |

+For each measurement there will be taken mean value grouped by subject\_id and activity\_name.
+The result data set will consist of 180 rows(30 test subjects by 6 types of activties) and 68 columns(subject\_id, activity\_name and result means of 66 measurements of standart deviation and mean)